zididadaday/fw13-amd300-fedora-secureboot/README.md

 You can test hibernation with the command `systemctl hibernate` If it works your laptop will begin to hibernate, if it doesn't work the commandline will throw an error.

-#### Hibernation add-ins - menu items

-I wanted to add hibernate to my gnome power menu, where you can restart, sleep, shut down, log out.
-I installed the extension below after customizing it to only see the menu options I wanted to see.

 ## Installation of Fedora

 No special installation steps required.
 However, if you wish to use Timeshift you need to make sure your homedir are setup correctly.
 You can follow this guide:

 ## Sources for this guide